 Cursor Composer Made Sweeping Wrong Edits

 You typed “clean up this section” or “make the style consistent” into Composer. git status now shows 14 files changed, 500+ lines moved, naming conventions rewritten, three tests broken.
-The model wasn’t being greedy — Composer defaults to treating any ambiguous instruction as “do what you think is right,” and agent mode pushes that harder.
+The model wasn’t being greedy.
+Composer in Agent mode treats any ambiguous instruction as “do what you think is right,” reads across the whole repo, and edits everything it considers related.

 Common causes